FedST: Secure Federated Shapelet Transformation for Time Series Classification: Quality Measurement Acceleration

-The protocol for $\langle Q_F(S) \rangle$ has a complexity of $O(M)$, while the computation of $\langle Q_{IG}(S) \rangle$ using our optimization in Section~\ref{sorting_based_acceleration} still takes $O(M\log^2M)$ interactive operations.
-Moreover, the empirical evaluation in Section~\ref{exp:efficiency} shows that the F-stat-based FedST achieves comparable accuracy to the prior IG-based solution. \begin{theorem} The F-stat-based shapelet quality measurement is secure under the security definition defined in Definition~\ref{definition:security}. \end{theorem} \begin{proof}[Proof Sketch] Similar to the IG-based method in Section~\ref{protocol_description} and Section~\ref{sorting_based_acceleration}, the input and output of the F-stat are both secret shares.
+The protocol for $\langle Q_F(S) \rangle$ has a complexity of $O(M)$, while the computation of $\langle Q_{IG}(S) \rangle$ using our optimization in Sec.~\ref{sorting_based_acceleration} still takes $O(M\log^2M)$ interactive operations.
+Moreover, the empirical evaluation in Sec.~\ref{exp:efficiency} shows that the F-stat-based FedST achieves \zyw{the accuracy comparable to that of} the prior IG-based solution. \begin{theorem} The F-stat-based shapelet quality measurement is secure under the security definition defined in Definition~\ref{definition:security}. \end{theorem} \begin{proof}[Proof Sketch] Similar to the IG-based method in Sec.~\ref{protocol_description} and Sec.~\ref{sorting_based_acceleration}, the input and output of the F-stat are both secret shares.
 The MPC operations and indicating vectors are used to make the computation data-oblivious.
 The security follows. \end{proof}